What is Carbon Literacy?

 I’ve decided I want to deliver the Carbon Literacy myself, as the Trainer.
 Where do I begin?

 Start by clicking through our presentation, here.
 It’ll give you the basics.
 We currently work with a growing number of Carbon Literacy trainers from many walks of life.
-Some of our trainers are relatively new to the environmental sector, others are relatively new to being a trainer.
-Most fall into the ‘enthusiast’ category – no formal training, but a keen and dynamic individual wanting to learn and then teach others about climate change.
 Whether you are an enthusiast, a training specialist, an environmentalist, or any combination of these, you are able to deliver Carbon Literacy.
 Click here to read more about delivering Carbon Literacy to your audience.

 I am a Trainer. and I want to deliver Carbon Literacy to my learners via e-learning.
 How can I do this?